 How should I use morphine and naltrexone (Embeda)?

-Use this medication exactly as it was prescribed for you.
-Never take morphine and naltrexone in larger amounts, or use it for longer than recommended by your doctor.
+Take exactly as prescribed.
+Never take morphine and naltrexone in larger amounts, or for longer than recommended by your doctor.
 Follow the directions on your prescription label.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Do not crush, chew, or dissolve the medicine pellets inside an extended-release capsule.
 If possible, swallow the pill whole.
 Crushing or chewing the medicine pellets would cause too much of the drug to be released at one time, which may cause a life-threatening overdose.